helidon-io/helidon-build-tools/maven-plugins/helidon-archetype-maven-plugin/README.md

 | skip                     | boolean | `false`                                         | Skip the integration test                                                                                                  |

 The above parameters are mapped to user properties of the form `archetype.test.PROPERTY`, e.g. `-Darchetype.test.skip=true`.

+### InvokerId

+The supported values are:
+- `maven` Use the Maven Archetype Engine to generate the test projects
+- `helidon` Use the Helidon Archetype Engine to generate the test projects
+- `groupId:artifactId[:extension[:classifier]]:version` Use a specific version of the Helidon CLI to generate the test projects

+Note that when using the Helidon CLI requires `<cliData>true</cliData>`.